 MX records are configured in DNS.
 To configure MX records using the Control portal follow these steps:

-- Navigate to Domains -> DNS.
+- Navigate to Network and select DNS.
 Select the DNS zone that corresponds with your email domain

 - Select the DNS Tasks drop down and hit Add New Record

 - In the Exchange field, input the MX record

 - Preference: Select 10 for the first record, and ascend for each additional record.
 The lowest Preference number is used first.